morucci/repoxplorer/README.md

 - **Demo instance**: [demo](http://5.135.161.134/repoxplorer-demo/).
 - **Last release**: [1.1.1](https://github.com/morucci/repoxplorer/releases/tag/1.1.1).

-RepoXplorer provides a web UI to browse statistics about:
+RepoXplorer provides a web UI and a REST API to browse statistics about:

-- projets (composed of one or multiple repositories)
+- projects (composed of one or multiple repositories)
 - contributors
 - groups of contributors